Skip to main content

 During project siting and building design, the campus aims to avoid any impacts to sensitive cultural resources that may lie beneath the ground surface.
 However, to account for potential unknown cultural resources to be unearthed during building construction, the campus will employ Native American and archaeological monitors to monitor the top 3-4 feet of soils removal.
 This applies to both construction on native soils and redevelopment sites alike.
 Learn more

-Sustainable Building Maintenance
+Sustainable Building Operations

 UC San Diego Facilities Management is committed to sustainable operations, maintenance of campus buildings and management of minor campus building renovations and retrofits in accordance with the UC Sustainable Practices Policy.